 A writers’ resume is important, but you should also emphasize your portfolio and writing samples.
 In most cases, employers and potential clients will focus more on these than the resume itself.
 That said, it is still important to make sure your CV is high-quality, especially when it comes to correctness.
 In writer resumes, there is zero-tolerance for mistakes.

-Dorian Martin is a professional writer working with the best dissertation service for PhD students.
+Dorian Martin is a professional writer working with PhD students.
 He helps students around the world submit high-quality, innovative work on time.
 Dorian is especially interested in the fields of HR and psychology.